Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Main results

 \subsubsection{Quantum-inspired PINN}

-Although quantum models are usually intended to run on quantum computers, recent studies \citep{cotler2021, Cerezo_2025} have shown that many quantum machine learning algorithms can in fact be efficiently simulated on classical hardware, a phenomenon known as \textit{dequantization} \citep{Chia_2020}.
+Although quantum models are usually intended to run on quantum computers, \citet{cotler2021, Cerezo_2025} have shown that many quantum machine learning algorithms can in fact be efficiently simulated on classical hardware, a phenomenon known as \textit{dequantization} \citep{Chia_2020}.

-When the Hamiltonian $H(\boldsymbol{\lambda})$ defined in Equation \eqref{eq:add_layer} satisfies Equation \eqref{eq:add_hamiltonian} for all parameter choices $\boldsymbol{\lambda}$ (rather than only for a particular parameter choice), the corresponding QPINN model reduces to the tensor-decomposed model proposed in Theorem \ref{theorem:tensor_poly} (without the added entangling layer).
-Its hypothesis function is a tensor-decomposed product of one-dimensional components, each of which can be obtained from a single-qubit circuit shown in Equation~\eqref{eq:u_theta_main} whose output can be written explicitly as a univariate function.
+When the entangling Hamiltonian $H(\boldsymbol{\lambda})$ defined in Equation~\eqref{eq:add_layer} satisfies Equation~\eqref{eq:add_hamiltonian} for all parameter choices $\boldsymbol{\lambda}$ (rather than only for a particular parameter choice), the corresponding QPINN model reduces to the tensor-decomposed model proposed in Theorem \ref{theorem:tensor_poly} (without the added entangling layer).
+Its hypothesis function can be written in tensor-decomposed form using one-dimensional components, each of which can be obtained from a single-qubit circuit shown in Equation~\eqref{eq:u_theta_main} whose output can be written explicitly as a univariate function.
 Since single-qubit circuits are classically simulable with negligible cost, this tensor-decomposed model can be evaluated efficiently by computing these univariate functions and their tensor-decomposed product directly on a classical computer, without executing the underlying quantum circuit.
 In this case, it loses its expressivity advantage but becomes classically simulable, and should therefore be considered as a quantum-inspired PINN rather than a pure QPINN.

 We emphasize that classical simulability is not necessarily a negative feature.
 On the contrary, it enables practical deployment on today’s hardware.
 If the quantum-inspired PINN shows clear theoretical or experimental advantages, it may be more practically useful than QPINNs relying on current quantum hardware.